dotnet/docs-maui/docs/user-interface/splashscreen.md

 ---

-For more advanced splash screen scenarios, per-platform splash screen approaches apply.
+For more advanced splash screen scenarios, per-platform approaches apply.